-- 3. The ToolTalk service has not been instructed by the application to reread the recently updated type information in the ToolTalk Types Database.
-See "Updating the ToolTalk Service" for instructions on how to force the ToolTalk service to reread type information from the ToolTalk Types Database. - 4.
+- 1. The ToolTalk service has not been instructed by the application to reread the recently updated type information in the ToolTalk Types Database.
+For instructions on how to force the ToolTalk service to reread type information from the ToolTalk Types Database, see "Updating the ToolTalk Service" on page 29. - 2.
 The application's ptypes and otypes have not been compiled and merged into the ToolTalk Types Database.
-See "Installing Application Types" for instructions on how to compile and merge type information.
+For instructions on how to compile and merge type information, see "Installing Application Types" on page 27.

-Using ttsnoop to Debug Messages and Patterns
+Using TTSnoop to Debug Messages and Patterns

-ttsnoop is a tool provided to create and send custom-constructed ToolTalk messages.
-You can also use ttsnoop as a tool to selectively monitor any or all ToolTalk messages.
-The ttsnoop program resides in the directory \$DTHOME/share/src/tooltalk/demo/ttsnoop.
-To compile the program, enter the following commands on the command line:
+TTSnoop is a tool that creates and sends custom-constructed ToolTalk messages.
+You can also use TTSnoop as a tool to selectively monitor any or all ToolTalk messages.